Preparing Your Tracks For Cutting

 - De-ess any vocals.
 Very important for Dubplate cuts.

 (This short VIDEO CLIP shows the importance of leaving head room and not normalising, using compression etc).See The Limitation's of Vinyl Records page for more information.

 If you require templates for your label you can download them HERE.
 If you do not use these templates we cannot guarantee how the label(s) will look.

 Please supply as much information as you can with your tracks, such as the track time’s (when sending CD), track order, sample/bit rate etc.

 When sending tracks for Mastering please give us an idea of what you want by giving examples of songs you like the sound of and telling us of any specific concerns you have.
 Or you can let our engineer just do his thing.
 And you can always call and speak to us over the phone.

 When sending a CD for cutting please leave a 2 second gap in between tracks.

-If you would like an EP or LP cut please arrange the tracks so the loudest, brightest most dynamic ones are at the start of the record and the quieter ones at the end I.E. Any track that has loud hi hats, cymbals, brass or the vocal have a lot of sibilance.
+Unfortunately unlike CD's or digital playlists you cannot have tunes in any order you like on vinyl, you have to think about and plan your track running order.
+Therefore, if you would like an EP or LP cut please arrange the tracks so the loudest, brightest most dynamic ones are at the start of the record and the quieter ones at the end I.E. Any track that has loud hi hats, cymbals, brass or the vocal have a lot of sibilance.
 This is very important and the reason for this is explained HERE .